Have any questions?

 In the 2nd round of the competition, the choirs in each category may choose freely a programme of 10 minutes performing time.
 This may also include instrumental accompaniment and dance.

-The jury in each category consists of five expert adjudicators.
+The jury in each category consists of seven expert adjudicators.
 The assessment will be based on the following aspects:

 a) technical performance: intonation, rhythm, phrasing, accuracy in respect to the written text, pronounciation

 b) artistic performance: timing, agogics, dynamic flexibility, text-interpretation, faithful interpretation of style, choral sound, programme form

 The results of both competition rounds will be assessed at a ratio of 2:1 ( 1st round : 2nd round) for the final result.
 The decisions of the jury are final and may not be legally challenged.